TomasHubelbauer/screenshot-shortcuts/readme.md

 - <kbd>Win+G</kbd>: open Gamebar with access to existing recordings
 - <kbd>Win+Shift+S</kbd>: Snip & Sketch

-Or use the Snip & Sketch tool which can be configured to start instead of the default <kbd>PrtScn</kbd> behavior.

 ### Cropping

-Use the Snip&Sketch for rectangular, free-form, window or full-screen snip.
+Use the Snip & Sketch for rectangular, free-form, window or full-screen snip.
 Or use Microsoft Paint / [Paint.NET](https://www.getpaint.net).

+### Notes

+The Snip & Sketch tool can be configured to start instead of the default
+<kbd>PrtScn</kbd> behavior.